 GSE Seller Profile

-- Details for all companies who made sales to the GSEs during the quarter, including overall rank, total volume and market share and specifics on their volume by channel, volume by loan purpose and average loan characteristics.
+- An alphabetical listing with rank, total volume and market share and detail on each sellers volume by channel, volume by loan purpose and average loan characteristics.

 - Separate rankings of GSE sellers by channel with channel volume and market share.
 These rankings provide separate detail on average credit score, DTI, LTV and loan size for refinance and purchase loans.

 - Average coupon for the Top 100 sellers for each month in the quarter.
-Youll find coupon rates for all loans as well as for each purpose and each channel.
+Youll find coupon rate for all loans as well as for each purpose and each channel.

 Choose the purchase option that best suits your needs:

-- Purchase current-period GSE Seller Profile in PDF or in printThis report provides details for each of the 1,949 companies who sold loans to the GSEs in 1Q13 .$797
+- Purchase current-period GSE Seller Profile in PDF or in printThis report provides details for each of the 1,985 companies who sold loans to the GSEs in 1Q15 .$897

 Most Popular Stories